sgong-pdftron/stranger-docs/android/guides/dialog/add_page.md

 # Page options
 There are three options for pages to be created:

+### page type
-### page type: Currently 5 different types of page are supported in this dialog:
+Currently 5 different types of page are supported in this dialog:
 - Black
 - Lined
 - Grid
 - Graph
 - Music

+### page size
-### page size: Currently the following page sizes are supported in this dialog:
+Currently the following page sizes are supported in this dialog:
 - Same as last
 - Letter
 - Legal